mdLafrance/catch99/README.md

 - c++ inlines dont require external linkage
 - c++ has lambdas (this is more directly related to implementing something like Catch2)

 Without those, you have to rely on complicated macros - not something conducive to writing something complex.

+Maybe I'll turn this into something more substantial in the future, but for now this is enough for my use case.

 ### TODO
 - [x] CHECK and REQUIRE